tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Healing Touch

+Standard Action

+_Recharge 16+:_ These pearly-white gloves are usually splattered with dried blood and the mud of the battlefield, but shine all the brighter for it.
+When you cast a healing spell (or use a power that heals in a similar way, like lay on hands), you may touch an additional target.
+That extra target also gets the benefit of the healing effect.

+**Quirk:** Martyrdom complex.

+---

 #### Jeweled Glove

 _Recharge 6+:_ When you cast a divine spell, allow one nearby ally to roll a save against one ongoing save ends effect as a free action.